How to Create Bootable Ubuntu USB Stick on Windows

 Select imagebutton and locate your Ubuntu

 .isofile.
-If you downloaded the file using a web browser then it should be stored in
+If you downloaded the file using a web browser, then it should be stored in the

 Downloadsfolder located in your user account.

 Etcher will autoselect the USB drive if only one drive is present.
-Otherwise if more than one SD cards or USB sticks are attached make sure you have selected the correct USB drive before flashing the image.
+Otherwise, if more than one SD card or USB stick is attached, make sure you have selected the correct USB drive before flashing the image.